Northern Ireland Parties Plan To Restore Power-Sharing After 3-Year Hiatus

 With the deal in hand, the Northern Ireland Assembly will meet on Saturday, according to the DUP's Gordon Lyons.

 The two parties had been facing a Jan.
 13 deadline to provide Northern Ireland with a new government or hold new elections.
-And in the wake of lackluster showings in December's general election, many analysts said voters were showing signs of being fed up with both the DUP and Sinn Fein, and uncertainty over funding for schools, health care, and other services.
+And in the wake of lackluster showings in December's general election, many analysts said voters were showing signs of being fed up with both the DUP and Sinn Fein, and with uncertainty over funding for schools, health care and other services.

 Welcoming the deal, U.K. Prime Minister Boris Johnson said via Twitter, "This is a great step forwards for the people of Northern Ireland and for restoring public confidence in stable devolved Government and delivering much needed reforms to public services."

 "The two parties are fiercely opposed to each other," NPR's Frank Langfitt reports from London.
-Referring to the end of the previous deal, Langfitt says, "Their governing arrangement collapsed over an unrelated green energy scandal."
+Referring to the end of the previous deal, he says, "Their governing arrangement collapsed over an unrelated green energy scandal."

 Langfitt adds, "The deal to restore it includes official recognition of the Irish language — a sign of how powerful the issue of national identity remains."